Frequently asked questions

 Will I need to complete a police check again in the future?

-Yes, police checks are required every five years.
-The Heart Foundation will remind you when it’s time to renew, and we will cover the cost.
+Yes.
+You must complete a police check every five years.
+The Heart Foundation will tell you when it is time to renew, and we will pay for the police check through our partner

 What happens if I choose not to complete a police check?